 3. Brown Shrimp

 The brown shrimp is one of the most common, wild-caught shrimp.
 Originating from the Gulf of Mexico and the Atlantic coast, these shrimp have fascinating reddish-brown shells and dark green and red tail fans.
-Once cooked, they get a pink hue.
 Other names for brown shrimp are brownies, red shrimp, green lake shrimp, redtail shrimp, native shrimp, golden shrimp or summer shrimp.

 When cooked, they turn a lovely sunset orange color.
 They are known for their unique taste, similar to iodine, firm texture and are considered the most flavorful of the Southeastern Atlantic and Gulf Coast shrimp species.